JMarkstrom/fido2-tools-collection/README.md

 ## YubiKey PIN Generator
-The **YubiKey PIN Generator** is a Python script that facilitates configuration of a YubiKey(s).
+The [YubiKey PIN Generator](https://github.com/JMarkstrom/fido/raw/main/yubikey-pin-gen.py) `YubiKey PIN Generator`  is a Python script that facilitates configuration of a YubiKey(s).
 The script:

 - Sets a random and non-trivial PIN (default: ```4``` digits)
 - If selected (and supported by the YubiKey) sets PIN to expire on first use